What is Delayed Onset of Muscle Soreness

 But the best part is on continuing the sporting or unaccustomed activity over few days the muscles will start to feel less sore and gradually pain disappears.

-DOMS can be clinical diagnosed.
-The physiotherapist can easily differentiate DOMS with other more significant injuries such as muscle tears, strains or ruptures.
+DOMS can be clinically diagnosed.
+The Physiotherapist can easily differentiate DOMS from other more significant injuries such as muscle tears, strains, or ruptures.

-DOMS can be treated with active rest, gentle massage and means like ice or hot water fermentation depending on the severity.
-More importantly while treating DOMS is to understand what all not to do.
-Deep tissue massage during initial 1-2 days, overtraining and stretching exercises should be avoided.
+DOMS can be treated with active rest, gentle massage, and means like ice or hot water fermentation depending on the severity.
+More importantly, while treating DOMS is to understand what not to do.
+Deep tissue massage during initial 1-2 days, overtraining, and stretching exercises should be avoided.
 They may aggravate the symptoms.

-A graded exercise programme, with gradual increase in intensity of exercise particularly eccentric exercises and with proper warm up and cool down regimes shows reduced rates of athletes with DOMS.
+A graded exercise program, with a gradual increase in the intensity of exercise particularly eccentric exercises, and with proper warm-up and cool down regimes shows reduced rates of athletes with DOMS.

-Most cases of DOMS gradually subside on its own and have no lasting effects.
+Most cases of DOMS gradually subside on their own and have no lasting effects.
 Most cases of DOMS resolve in 3-4 days.